-The tag number was drawn at random from all reports of recaptured toothfish in CCAMLR exploratory fisheries in 2016/17.
-The winning tagged Antarctic toothfish was recaptured by the Kingstar on 9 March 2017, having been tagged by that vessel just over two years prior on 19 February 2015.
-The fish was recovered only 15 km from where it was released but toothfish are known to move far greater distances over time.
+The tag number was drawn at random from all reports of recaptured toothfish in CCAMLR exploratory fisheries in 2017/18.
+The winning tagged Antarctic toothfish was recaptured by the Kostar in Subarea 88.1 on 25 December 2017, 1 814 days after it was originally tagged on 6 January 2013, only 30 km away.

 The CCAMLR tagging program

 Tagging and recapturing toothfish is a key part of CCAMLR's approach to managing the toothfish fishery.
 Each vessel is required to tag and release a proportion of the toothfish that they catch and report all of this information to CCAMLR.
 By doing so there is a known number of tagged fish in the population.
 As the ratio of tagged to untagged fish in subsequent catches is assumed to be the same as the ratio of tagged to untagged fish in the overall population, this allows CCAMLR to estimate the total population of toothfish in an area.